Leoj030/create-express-ts-project/README.md

-# 🚀 Express Backend Boilerplate
+# 🚀 Express Project Boilerplate

 A simple, modern Express.js backend boilerplate using TypeScript, Jest, Babel, and best practices for rapid backend development and easy integration.